paether/paether/README.md

 # About me

-I'm Peter, a self-taught web developer from Hungary who is paving his way into the web development industry.
+Hi I'm Peter, a self-taught web developer from Hungary who is paving his way into the web development industry.
 Committed to the idea of life-long learning with a passion for JavaScript, React, and all things web.

 # Tech stack
 let skills = {<br/>